 At Coronation, we support a number of programmes that aim to empower South African to thrive and provide for their families.
 By equipping individuals with the skills and knowledge to build a sustainable and dignified future, significant strides can be taken in alleviating poverty.

 Building on the success of the Coronation Growing Entrepreneurs Programme, we launched our youth-focused Coronation School Gardens Programme in 2010.
 This particular programme teaches learners about the environment through the transfer of basic agricultural knowledge, including the importance of recycling.
 Critical to its success has been the inclusion of educators and caretakers who provide a much needed support role to learners in maintaining their garden ventures.
 Over the past six years the gardens have become a source of vegetable supply for school nutrition programmes and in some instances feeding schemes.
-For 2017, we are pleased to report that 510 learners at 24 schools across the country were involved in the programme, bringing the cumulative total since roll-out to 394 schools and 7 027 learners.
+Since 2010, 7 496 learners at 404 schools across the country were involved in the programme.

 Pioneered in 2004, in collaboration with the South African Institute for Entrepreneurship, the Coronation Growing Entrepreneurs Programme has positively impacted rural and peri-urban communities' economic development, job creation and poverty alleviation, especially among small-scale agricultural farmers.